System Size and Flavour Dependence of Chemical Freeze-out Temperatures in ALICE Data from pp, pPb and PbPb Collisions at LHC Energies: Model and Data Preparation

 \section{Model and Data Preparation}

-All calculations shown here were performed using the open source `The FIST' thermal model package \cite{FIST}.
-In this iteration, we modeled an ideal non-interacting gas of hadrons and resonances within both, the GCE and the SCE scenarios, for the sake of comparison.
-The analysis was two-fold: to gauge the sensitivity of the chemical freeze-out temperature at vanishing $\mu_{\rm{B}}$ relative to the ensemble of choice, and to employ a 2CFO treatment onto the reigning ensemble.
+All calculations shown here are performed using the open source Thermal-FIST thermal model package.
+In this iteration, we model an ideal non-interacting gas of hadrons and resonances within both, the GCE and the SCE scenarios, for the sake of comparison.
+The analysis is two-fold: to gauge the sensitivity of the chemical freeze-out temperature at vanishing $\mu_{\rm{B}}$ relative to the ensemble of choice, and to employ a 2CFO treatment onto the reigning ensemble.

-As the HRG input list, we used the PDG2016\Plus{} hadronic spectrum \cite{PDG2016+}.
+As the HRG input list, we use the PDG2016\Plus{} hadronic spectrum \cite{PDG2016+}.
 The PDG2016\Plus{} hadronic spectrum has been shown to be an optimized compromise between too few and too many resonant states when compared to lattice QCD predictions \cite{PDG2016+}; it includes a total of 738 states (i.e. *, **, *** and **** states from the 2016 Particle Data Group Data Book \cite{PDG16}).